oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-32-address-object.md

 ### Parent-child relationships

-`address` objects can be linked by their `parentIndex` properties ([§3.32.13](#address-object--parentindex-property)) to form a chain in which each address is specified as an offset from a "parent" object which we refer to as `theParent`.
+`address` objects can be linked by their `parentIndex` properties ([sec](#address-object--parentindex-property)) to form a chain in which each address is specified as an offset from a "parent" object which we refer to as `theParent`.

-> EXAMPLE: In this example, the location of the Sections region of a Windows ® Portable Executable file \[[PE](#PE)\] is expressed as an offset from the start of the module.
+> EXAMPLE: In this example, the location of the Sections region of a Windows ® Portable Executable file \[[cite](#PE)\] is expressed as an offset from the start of the module.
 The location of the .text section is in turn expressed as an offset from Sections.
 >
 > ```json
 > {                                  # A run object (§3.14).